 - Phone priority only selected: Phone activity will reduce the level of all radio receive audio for the duration of the phone activity. - Radio priority only selected: Radio receive activity will reduce the level of all telephone receive audio for the duration of the radio receive activity. - Both phone and radio priority selected: First in first out.
 Here the priority automatically toggles.
 An active source will be the priority source, eg. if the phone is active, all incoming radio receive audio is reduced in level.
-If the radio receive audio is active, all telephone receive audio is reduced in level. - Neither phone nor radio selected: Behavior the same as for both selected. - Service user option to set Alternate Priority Control functionality where Phone Priority mutes the radio and Radio Priority mutes the phone.
+If the radio receive audio is active, all telephone receive audio is reduced in level. - Neither phone nor radio selected: no audio ducking takes place. - Service User option to set Alternate Priority Control functionality where Phone Priority mutes the radio and Radio Priority mutes the phone.